Last Updated on May 22, 2023 by Ellen Christian

-There are a variety of different types of knits including cotton knit, wool knit and synthetic knit fibers.
-Knit actually refers to the way fabric is made through a process of interlocking loops of thread.
+There are various types of knits, including cotton knit, wool knit, and synthetic knit fibers.
+Knit refers to how the fabric is made through a process of interlocking loops of thread.

 While you probably won’t want to wear an outfit entirely of Spandex, you can find it used in a variety of blends which makes them less likely to need ironing.
 Spandex is a great choice for workout wear.
 Or, you can wear spandex leggings under your favorite chunky sweater.

 Another great choice for wrinkle-free fabrics is rayon.
 It is often made from viscose.
 So, does viscose wrinkle?
 Not often.

 No, it does not.
 You can use a hand steamer or toss it in the dryer with a damp wash cloth for a few minutes if you need to.
 This is a woven fabric that works well for suits and professional wear.